pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/html_css_dom/HTML_CSS_DOM.md

 - The `float` and `clear` properties in CSS are tools **for controlling the layout** of elements on a webpage, **_<u>particularly how elements align horizontally</u>_** and how they interact with each other in terms of flow and positioning.

+- Float is a CSS positioning property **_primarily used for wrapping text around images_** or (for creating layouts where block-level elements are aligned side by side)
+- **_Floated elements remain a part of the flow of the page, and will affect the positioning of other elements_** (e.g. text will flow around floated elements), unlike `position: absolute` elements, which is used to position an element completely out of the normal document flow.
+- The CSS `clear` property can be used to positioned below `left/right/both` floated elements
+- If parent element contains nothing but floated elements, its height will be collapsed to nothing which can be fixed by clearing the float after the floated elements in the container but before the close of the container.
+- **_Floats <u>don't provide vertical alignment_</u>**.

 #### Float:

 - is used to <u>place an element to the left or right side of its container</u>, allowing other content to wrap around it